I love madeleines. They are a wonderful combination of cake and cookie. Basically they are an individually sized piece of delicious.

 Can you make madeleines without the iconic pan?
 Yes, but you won’t have that amazing shape.
 Plus the shell shaped pan produces great crispy edges that really add to the flavor and perfect texture of these little cakes.

 If you really want to make them without the correct pan, try a mini muffin pan.
 They won’t be anywhere near as pretty and won’t have all those crispy edges, but they’ll still taste great.
 And once you have tried them, you’ll probably want to get the pan and make them over and over.

 - 1 egg, separated

 - 1 cup all-purpose flour

 - 1 tablespoon orange juice

 - 1 1/2 teaspoons baking powder

 - 1/4 teaspoon salt

-Ideally, you should chill the batter for about 30 minutes before you bake them.
-It makes the end result fluffier.
+- Ideally, you should chill the batter for about 30 minutes before you bake them.
+It really does make the end result fluffier.

 The recipe makes about 24 madeleines.